What Is the Effect of Oven Cleaner on Countertops?

 Given that oven cleaner is well-suited to cleaning your oven, you might wonder why it has such disastrous effects on so many different types of countertops.
 There are a few reasons but it primarily all comes down to the fact that oven cleaners are particularly strong.
 They often feature ingredients that are stronger than a surface like a countertop needs and they even have corrosive and even toxic properties.

-However, your countertops simply don’t need exposure to these harsh ingredients to come clean and they often times damage your counters – not just the grime that may have gathered on them.
+That doesnโt necessarily mean you have to fear your oven cleaner.
+It can definitely help get your oven looking like new after a few family dinners!
+However, your countertops simply donโt need exposure to these harsh ingredients to come clean and they often times damage your counters – not just the grime that may have gathered on them.

 To give you an idea, these are a few strong ingredients that oven cleaners may contain.
 Of course, this can vary depending on the exact cleaner, so always check the ingredients.

-• Butane
+โข Butane

-• Sodium hydroxide
+โข Sodium hydroxide

-• Turpentine
+โข Turpentine

-• Ethylene glycol,
+โข Ethylene glycol,

-• Methylene Chloride
+โข Methylene Chloride

-While there are ways to take precautions cleaning your oven, these materials are often harmful to surfaces like countertops that don’t need such a strong cleaner.
+If you arenโt familiar with these names, the basic concept here is simple.
+Oven cleaners often feature ingredients that are corrosive, volatile, carcinogens, and toxic.
+While there are ways to take precautions cleaning your oven, these materials are often harmful to surfaces like countertops that donโt need such a strong cleaner.

 On top of all of this, there is another risk associated with the ingredients in oven cleaner.
 Since your kitchen countertop is also where you prepare food, the last thing you want is to leave any residue behind on your countertops that could come into contact with your food as you prepare it.
+All in all, oven cleaners are going to do a lot of damage to your countertops because it simply isnโt what these products are designed for.
+In a bit, weโll take a closer look at some safer alternatives that will do your countertops a world of good.

 How to Fix Countertop Stains from Oven Cleaners